CLARUS-Project/clarus_ids_kit/README.md

 You can use the REGISTER menu to register a new dataset in the ids connector.
 Click in the menu and the next screen will appear
 ![hmi_02](images/HMI_02.png)

-- Experiment ID: Unique identifier for the experiment(dataset).It should be the same as used in the dag configuration.
+- Experiment ID: Unique identifier for the experiment(dataset).It should be the same as the one used as experimentID in the dag configuration.
 - Description: Description for the dataset.
 - Type: Choose dataset from the combobox
 - MinioEndpoint: IP and port of the MiniIO server where the datasets are saved (<<IP>>:<<port>>)